 Facilities housed at EGI that will be utilized during this project include the EGI Geothermal Sample Library, an X-ray diffraction laboratory, a fluid-inclusion laboratory and petrographic microscopes equipped with cameras for documenting important relationships.
 The Geothermal Sample Library has more than 1500 m2 (17,100 ft2) of floor space for sample storage, and currently houses more than 177,000 m of geothermal cuttings, and more than 110,000 m core from geothermal systems throughout the world.
 The X-ray diffraction laboratory houses a Philips X-ray diffractometer and facilities for preparing X-ray diffraction powder mounts and doubly polished mineral plates for fluid-inclusion studies.
-The fluid-inclusion laboratory contains Linkam and Fluid Inc. heating and freezing stages with dedicated microscopes, cameras and computers.
+The fluidinclusion laboratory contains Linkam and Fluid Inc. heating and freezing stages with dedicated microscopes, cameras and computers.
 Scanning electron microscopes (SEM) and electron microprobes are available nearby on the campus of the University of Utah.

 A variety of computer programs is available in house for the interpretation of structural and rock mechanics data.
 These programs will be used to calculate the stress regime from the fracture data, fracture slip and dilation tendencies under modern stress regime and their ability to preserve residual permeability.
 The program 2Dmove[®] (Midland Valley) will be used for construction of area-balanced cross sections, used as elements for the three dimensional model development.
 The computer program Petrel[®] (Schlumberger), will be used to develop a three dimensional visualization of the Glass Mountain area.
-Both programs will section of the Glass Mountain
+Both programs will be provided as part of the overall cost share to the project.